Meadowlark Park, Edmonton: Shopping and services

 Meadowlark Health and Shopping Centre is located at the south east corner of the neighbourhood at the intersection of 156 Street and 87 Avenue.
 The Jasper Place branch of the Edmonton Public Library is located close to the shopping centre as is a fire station.

 West Edmonton Mall is located to the west of the neighbourhood along 87 Avenue.

 Meadowlark Transit Centre

-The Meadowlark Transit Centre is a small transit centre located on the north side of the Meadowlark Shopping Centre, at 156 Street and Meadowlark Road.
-There are no amenities at this transit centre.
+The Meadowlark Transit Centre was a small transit centre located on the north side of the Meadowlark Shopping Centre, at 156 Street and Meadowlark Road.
+There were no amenities at this transit centre.

-Following the April 25, 2021 bus network redesign, it is no longer indicated as a transit centre on ETS maps.
-It is, however, still served by ETS bus routes.
-The following bus routes serve the transit centre:

-On-demand transit service to Meadowlark does not use the transit centre, instead using street stops on 156 Street and 87 Avenue.
+Following the April 25, 2021 bus network redesign, it was no longer indicated as a transit centre on ETS maps.
+On-demand transit service to Meadowlark didn't use the transit centre, instead using street stops on 156 Street and 87 Avenue.
 Beginning February 6, 2022, route 924 also uses these stops, as the transit centre is closed for Valley Line West LRT construction.